microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/examples/v1.0-beta/Invoke-MgTranslateUserExchangeId.md

 	TargetIdType = "restImmutableEntryId"
 }
 # A UPN can also be used as -UserId.
-Invoke-MgTranslateUserExchangeId -UserId $userId -BodyParameter $params
+Invoke-MgBetaTranslateUserExchangeId -UserId $userId -BodyParameter $params
 ```
-This example shows how to use the Invoke-MgTranslateUserExchangeId Cmdlet.
+This example shows how to use the Invoke-MgBetaTranslateUserExchangeId Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).